top of page

 • Well as both wellbeing and the deeper wellspring of knowing within us.

-This is where I do my deepest, most focused work with clients.
-I work in long-term transformational containers, typically a minimum of 12 sessions over three to six months.
-This allows for real change to occur at the level of pattern, identity, and lived experience.
+This is the space where I do my deepest work.
+I work in long-term transformational containers, typically a minimum of 12 sessions over three to six months, because real change happens through relationship, over time.

 This is the work of becoming a living, breathing work of art.